 Today I am delighted to share my thoughts on Don’t Let Him In, the latest thriller from Howard Linskey, a chilling Northumberland set thriller that will have you checking all your locks carefully at night.
-My thanks to Sriya Varadharajan at Michael Joseph for the tour invite me for the advance copy fo the book for review.
+My thanks to Sriya Varadharajan at Penguin for the tour invite and for the advance copy of the book for review.
 Here’s what the book is all about:

 About the Book

 Eriston is a small town.

 It’s the kind of place where everyone knows your name – and your secrets.